datamol-io/graphium/CONTRIBUTE.md

 The `ModelWrapper` is a general pytorch-lightning module that should work with any kind of `pytorch.nn.Module` or `pl.LightningModule`.
 The class defines a structure of including models, loss functions, batch sizes, collate functions, metrics...

 Some loss functions are already implemented in the ModelWrapper, including `mse, bce, mae, cosine`, but some tasks will require more complex loss functions.
-One can add any new function in `goli.trainer.model_wrapper.ModelWrapper._parse_loss_fun`.
+One can add any new function in `goli.trainer.predictor.ModelWrapper._parse_loss_fun`.

 ### Changing the metrics used